 2. They don’t accept responsibility for their mistakes

 Controlling people often have a problem with the words ‘no’ and ‘sorry’.
 They won’t take no for answer because they are determined to have their way.
 As a result, people with a controlling personality often excel in corporate environments where they climb a career ladder without concern for people around them.

-Similarly, controlling people struggle with saying sorry in a genuine capacity.
+Similarly, a controlling person will struggle with saying sorry in a genuine capacity.
 This is because saying sorry would suggest that they were in the wrong and put them in a weaker social position.

 3. They want you all to themselves

 A classic sign of a controlling person is that they want you all to their self.
 They may suggest that you ‘don’t need anyone else’ and gradually isolate you from other friends and family.

 This creates a co-dependency over time that leaves you in a position where you are more susceptible to being controlled.
 This behaviour is especially common in romantic relationships with controlling people.

 4. They want to change you

 Controlling people almost treat other people like ‘projects’ and will often want to change you into the person that suits them best.

 For example, perhaps they want someone to accompany them to trendy parties.
 They may start suggesting you dress in certain ways that suit them and make them feel good – even if it doesn’t fit with your style.
 Not only does this knock your self-confidence but after time, will make you question your own identity and self-worth.

 5. There is always someone else

 Controlling people often hedge their bets and keep several people close to them.
 Not only does this mean that there are more people to control, but it puts others in a vulnerable position.
 If the controlling person isn’t getting their way, they can threaten to leave and focus their attention on someone else.